AdrianoGarafulic/Three-phase_power_supply_control_using_SSR_relays_and_relay_cooling/README.md

 Since the relays are heating, it is necessary to perform cooling of the relay, ie automation that will turn on the fan in the relay housing if the temperature exceeds a certain value.
 In order to prevent possible damage in the event of a failure of the relay that starts the fan or the cooling fan itself, the temperature value is set at which the SSR relays will automatically turn off and prevent possible damage.
 The user in this case had two options of supply voltage, via the mains or via the generator.
 The problem is that every time you should physically turn on and off the fuses or switches when turning on or off the unit that is far from the distribution cabinet.
 The power supply of the network is enabled on or off via the application interface.
-The user can control the cooling of the relay via the application interface and set the temperature value to which the automatic switches off the relays so that ignition does not occur in the event of overheating.
-It also has a current and historical display of the temperature movement in the relay housing as well as the performance of the relay cooling.

 Pomoću arduino mikrokontrolera esp32, SSR releja, senzora temperature ds1820 i elektromehaničkog releja napravljeno je upravljanje napajanjem mreže do 50A.